ThibaultNocchi/CustomKanbanBoard/README.md

 Then clone this repo, go into the root and run `docker-compose up`.
 It should start and you can open [http://localhost:8080](http://localhost:8080) in your browser.

-For now, as it uses MariaDB and as (at least on my machine) it takes a lot of time to first boot, you may have to wait a minute or two before the server migrated the database and is up and running.
-Maybe we'll find a solution to this problem, or I'll switch to SQLite to also get the benefit of not using a whole MySQL server.

-To deploy to production, just run `docker-compose -f docker-compose.yml -f docker-compose.production.yml up`.
+To deploy a production build, just run `docker-compose -f docker-compose.yml -f docker-compose.production.yml up`.
+Note that URls are not set, and the client will search for the backend on localhost.

 ### By hand
 These instructions are mainly focused on a Linux machine, but the whole process consists in three steps and can be adapted on any setup:

-1. Launch a MySQL server.
-2. Launch the PHP server.
+1. Launch the PHP server.
-3. Launch the frontend.
+2. Launch the frontend.

 #### Backend
-Grab a MySQL server ([MariaDB](https://mariadb.org/) for example is a good one) and setup a user and a database.
-Copy `server/.env.example` to `server/.env` and put in the necessary credentials (host, port, user, password and database) you chose previously while setting up MySQL.
+Copy `server/.env.example` to `server/.env` and put in the necessary credentials (path to a SQLite file, or even another database system supported by Laravel).
 Start the server.

 Download PHP (and if you want Apache / Nginx...) and either: